 Why no BCAA in our Nrgy Unit Drink?

 Many manufacturers market BCAA in their sports drinks as a mandatory anti-catabolic agent, claiming they prevent the body from breaking down muscle during exercise.

 As with many things marketed today, this claim is based on the silly claim that the body will actually break down muscle during exercise.
 It is true the body will start breaking down protein when no other source of energy is available, but carbohydrates will always be the preferred fuel for the body, as they are the easiest to transform into glucose.

 And what does every functional sports drink contain?

 That's right, carbohydrates.

 So, the reason why Nrgy Unit Drink does not contain BCAA, EAA, or any other source of protein, is that they are simply not needed.
-And avoiding adding unnecessary things to our body is a great way to improve our health and fitness in the long run, which is what we at Nduranz strive for.
+And avoiding adding unnecessary things to our body is a great way to improve our health and fitness in the long run, which is what Nduranz strives for.